 While there’s a tendency for every generation to criticize the one that follows it, people seem to harbor a special kind of dislike for us millennials.

-There are myraid articles explaining what’s wrong with us as a generation and listing the many “good” reasons to hate us, what with our participation trophies and selfies, constant job-hopping and obsessions with weird lattes and cups of rainbow colored sugar and ice.
+There are myriad articles explaining what’s wrong with us as a generation and listing the many “good” reasons to hate us, what with our participation trophies and selfies, constant job-hopping and obsessions with weird lattes and cups of rainbow colored sugar and ice.

-The health-concious hipsters and non-GMO vegans are killing all of the chain restaurants while the Amazon Prime subscribers are systematically shutting down retail stores and plotting the demise of the mall (DEATH TO SEARS!
+The health-conscious hipsters and non-GMO vegans are killing all of the chain restaurants while the Amazon Prime subscribers are systematically shutting down retail stores and plotting the demise of the mall (DEATH TO SEARS!
 DOWN WITH JCPENNY!).

-And good lord don’t even get me started on these obnioxious over-educated college kids that are willing to spend $20 on a piece of toast topped with smashed up avocado rather than investing in their first home.
+And good lord don’t even get me started on these obnoxious over-educated college kids that are willing to spend $20 on a piece of toast topped with smashed up avocado rather than investing in their first home.

 This is the rhetoric that many of us millennials have been hearing and reading about, and even been confronting, especially in the workplace.
 And I gotta be honest, I’m WAY over it.
 And I would think everyone else would be too.